reactjs/react-codemod/README.md

 #### `append-px-to-style-properties`

 Updates code to get rid of warnings in React 15 when using shorthand style syntax.
 Future versions of React will not automatically append `px` to the end of values specified with shorthand.
-Optionally you can pass comma delimited values to `ignore` on command line for style properties you want to specifically not transform.
+Optionally you can pass comma delimited values to `ignore` on the command line for style properties you want to specifically not transform.

 ```sh
 jscodeshift -t react-codemod/transforms/react-to-react-dom.js <path>